The District Court in Maryland is a single statewide court with 34 court locations in 12 districts.

 Do I need a Lawyer?

-That will depend on the type of case, your comfort with representing yourself, and how much you have to lose.
-The best way to decide is to take our quick interactive quiz designed to help you answer just that question.
-You may decide that the best course is to have a lawyer help you with part of the case (to keep down the costs).
+That will depend on the type of case, how comfortable you are representing yourself, and how much you have to lose.
+The best way to decide whether you need a lawyer is to take our quick interactive quiz designed to help you answer just that question.

 How much will it cost to have a case heard in District Court?